mariadiea/RL-reproducible/index.md

 ## Experimental Setup

-Let's define the experiments that we need to do.
+Let us recap the goal of this study: we are looking to study the performance of four off-policy methods for predicting a state function V.
+1. Monte Carlo - Ordinary
+2. Monte Carlo - Weighted
+3. SARSA - Ordinary
+4. Sarsa - Weighted

 ### Environments
 For simplicity, we will focus on single agent, fully observable, deterministic environments.
 Since we are investigating the Monte Carlo approach which approximates the value of a state-action pair by calculating the mean return from a collection of episodes, we will test the techniques only on episodic environments.
 Thus, we investigate the difference between the sampling techniques on combinations of continuous/discrete environments.
+All enviornments are originally developed by OpenAI and provided in the Gym toolkit.[2]

+**Environment 1: Blackjack**.
+The goal of blackjack is to obtain the greatest possible sum of cards without exceed 21.
+All face cards count as 10, while an ace can count either as 1 or as 11.
+All other cards have their usual value.
+A player can request more cards (hits), until he either stops (sticks) or exceeds 21 (goes bust).
+Rewards of +1, -1, and 0 are given for winning, losing and drawing, respectively.
+More details about the environment can be found on the GitHub page of the project.[3]

+This environment is used in the book [1] to showcase the performance of the MC prediction algorithm with weighted sampling.
+We are going to implement similar experiments for all of our other setups.
+- target policy: *stick* if the player's sum is 20 or 21, otherwise *hit*
+- behavior policy:

+**Environment 2: **

 ### Baselines